English and French Law LLB, Maîtrise

 Teaching and learning

-Teaching is delivered in two main styles: lectures and small group tutorials.
-With two lectures in each module per week and a tutorial once a fortnight, you will have approximately 12 contact hours each week.
+Teaching at Leicester is delivered in two main styles: lectures and small group tutorials.
+With two lectures in each module per week and a tutorial once a fortnight, you will have approximately 10 to 12 contact hours each week.
+Teaching at Strasbourg follows the typical approach to university studies in France.
+Some modules have lecture-style sessions or tutorial-style sessions, and in some you will have a combination of both.
+Visit the Université de Strasbourg studies website for more information about the facilities, teaching and learning at Strasbourg.

 Lectures provide you with the framework for each subject, whereas your tutorials are an opportunity for you to engage with the subjects in more depth.
 Tutorials test your understanding by planning how to advice a client or critically discussing pre-set problems amongst a group of students led by a member of academic staff.
-In a small group of around only eight to twelve students, you can really have your opinion heard and ask questions to make sure you've fully understood the topic.
+In a small group of around only 12 to 15 students, you can really have your opinion heard and ask questions to make sure you've fully understood the topic.
 Through this personalised experience, you'll receive more individual support with your learning, as well as learn how to confidently articulate your arguments.
-Some optional modules include seminar-style teaching with larger groups of around 15 students, particularly where group work helps replicate the experience of working in teams.

 We use web-based and electronic course materials to supplement traditional teaching methods and support student learning.
 There is easy access to computers in the David Wilson Library next to the Law School and quiet study space in the historic Harry Peach Law Library.
 You will be able to access information about your courses and tutorials electronically.